OutSystems/docs-product/src/ref/apis/lifetime-deployment/examples/api-request-code.md

 ### 6 - Download package

-Use the URL obtained from the previous step and get the source code package of the application requested.
+Use the URL obtained from [Use download link](#get-download-link) and get the source code package of the application.
 The download link is a call to a Lifetime API.
 The authentication token is mandatory for the request.
 The API method "template" URL used to download the application source code package is:

 `GET /lifetimeapi/rest/v2/downloads/{DownloadKey}`

-We then can change the `{DownloadKey}` with the value on the recieved URL or call the full value of the URL received from the previous step, performing the following request:
+Replace the `{DownloadKey}` with the value on the download URL or call the full URL received from the step [Use download link](#get-download-link).

 `GET /lifetimeapi/rest/v2/downloads/f4ee541b-5791-4997-a56d-360d80c24821`

-If you are unable to download source code of the application, refer to [this article](https://success.outsystems.com/support/troubleshooting/application_lifecycle/unable_to_download_the_source_code_of_an_application/).
+If you are unable to download source code of the application, refer to [Unable to download the source code of an application article](https://success.outsystems.com/support/troubleshooting/application_lifecycle/unable_to_download_the_source_code_of_an_application).

-## Reviewing results
+## Review results

-When reviewing static code analysis results, it's important to keep in mind that each static code analysis tool will report on findings without a proper context.
-These findings must be reviewed to detect false positives and experts in OutSystems development shall be consulted to help on understanding those findings in the proper context.
+When reviewing static code analysis results, you must note that each static code analysis tool can report findings without proper context.
+These findings must be reviewed to detect false positives.
+You can consult the experts in OutSystems development to help  understand these findings with proper context.

-Follow the [link](https://success.outsystems.com/support/security/static_application_security_testing/#review-results) for some examples of such findings and why they should be considered false positives.
+For more information about reviewing results and why certain finding should be considered false positives, refer to [Static application security testing](https://success.outsystems.com/support/security/static_application_security_testing/#review-results).